implico/ObjectDispatcher/README.md

   //submodule
   testSub: {
-    //no _init for lower level: always dispatched
+    //no _init for submodule: always dispatched

     variable: 1,